jiumao2/Kilomatch/README.md

 ## Notes

-- The project is still under development and fundamental changes may occur.
-- Be careful that the waveforms included in this analysis should not be whittened as Kilosort does.
+- Be careful that the waveforms included in this analysis should not be whitened as Kilosort does.
 Do not use the waveforms extracted from `temp_wh.dat` directly.
-Do not use `whitening_mat_inv.npy` or `whitening_mat.npy` in Kilosort2.5 / Kilosort3 because they are not what Kilosort used to whitten the data (<https://github.com/cortex-lab/phy/issues/1040>)!
+Do not use `whitening_mat_inv.npy` or `whitening_mat.npy` in Kilosort2.5 / Kilosort3 because they are not what Kilosort used to whiten the data (<https://github.com/cortex-lab/phy/issues/1040>)!
-- Please analyze individually for data from different brain regions like cortex and striatum since they might have different drifts and neuronal properties.
+- Please analyze data from different brain regions like cortex and striatum individually since they might have different drifts and neuronal properties.
 - Please raise an issue if you meet any bugs or have any questions.
-We are looking forward for your feedback!
+We are looking forward to your feedback!

 ## References